LedgeDash/unum-paper/fan-in.md

 Unum supports the same semantics without a centralized process and removes the retry and expressiveness restrictions.

 In Unum, branches in fan-in reaches consensus on when all outputs are ready and what the values are in a decentralized way.
-We piggybacks on the checkpoint files in ensuring exactly-once semantics.
+We piggybacks on the checkpointing mechanism in ensuring exactly-once semantics.
 Each branch creates a unique checkpoint file that's guaranteed to be the same value for a particular workflow execution.
 The existence of a checkpoint signifies the completion of its function, and each function can access the checkpoint of any other functions in the same application.

 In practice, the input payload to each branch contains its index in the fan-out and the size of the fan-out.
 For instance, the 1st branch in a map of 3 `encode` functions will receive the following payload